SimonMonecke/lightweight-cctray-monitor/README.md

 # Lightweight-CCTray-Monitor

-A small JavaScript-Tool to visualize cctray.xml files provided by any continuous integration tool.
+A small JavaScript tool to visualize cctray.xml files provided by any continuous integration tool.

 ## Usage
 * clone this repository